stefusilviu/axiscomposer/README.md

 ## Contributing to AxisComposer
 If you have a patch, or stumbled upon an issue with AxisComposer core, you can contribute this back to the code.
 Please read our [contributor guidelines](https://github.com/axisthemes/axiscomposer/blob/master/CONTRIBUTING.md) for more information how you can do this.

+If you have an idea for AxisComposer, see the [Roadmap Trello board](https://trello.com/b/dKOmRjHk/axiscomposer-roadmap).